 provides audiation based group classes of various sizes.

-While we have lost some small shops during the last few years, we have verified that the remaining shops on this list are open as of 11/1/2022.
+While we have lost some small shops during the last few years, we have verified that the remaining shops on this list are open as of winter 2023.
 However, we recommend calling ahead to verify play spaces are open.
-Many of these shops are small and are limiting the number of people in the shop.
+Many of these coffee roasters are small and are limiting the number of people in the shop.

 Our Favorite Kid-friendly Coffee Shops in Minneapolis & St Paul